 White Peony (Paeonia officinalis)

-This herb is helps build the blood and increase circulation to the reproductive organs.
-Overall this herb has excellent hormone balancing support.
-It also aids in pain reduction and relaxation.
-White peony moves the blood in the pelvic area, good for uterine stagnant conditions including absent period.
+This herb helps build the blood and increase circulation to the reproductive organs.
+Overall, White Peony provides excellent hormone balancing support and aids in pain reduction and relaxation.
+White Peony moves the blood in the pelvic area offering support for uterine stagnant conditions including absent period.